Associate Professor of Classics and in the Program in Medieval Studies and Associate Professor of Comparative Literature:

 Phone: +1 401 863 2958

 Joseph Pucci has research interests in late antiquity, late Latin, medieval Latin, and comparative literary history with a focus on literary allusion and poetic genres.
 He also has interests in biography as a literary form (and as practitioner) and in literature and the American presidency.

 Joseph Pucci is Associate Professor of Classics and in the Program in Medieval Studies and Associate Professor of Comparative Literature at Brown, where he teaches courses on classical and medieval Latin, versions of literary selfhood in late antique and early medieval literature, and the transition from the late antique to the medieval.
-He has published over 60 articles, book chapters, and book reviews on Latin literary culture, and is the author of four books: Reading Virgil at Cassiciacum (Pontifical Institute of Medieval Studies, 2014); Venantius Fortunatus: Poems To Friends, A Translation with Introduction and Commentary (Hackett, 2010); The Full-Knowing Reader: Allusion and the Power of the Reader in the Western Literary Tradition (Yale, 1998; paperback version, 2012); and the second edition of K. P. Harrington, Medieval Latin (Chicago, 1997).
-A fifth book, Recuperating Virgil: Reading the Auctores in Augustine's Confessions is now completed (2013).
+He has published over 60 articles, book chapters, and book reviews on Latin literary culture, and is the author of four books: Augustine's Virgilian Retreat: Reading the Auctores at Cassiciacum (Pontifical Institute of Medieval Studies, 2014); Venantius Fortunatus: Poems To Friends, A Translation with Introduction and Commentary (Hackett, 2010); The Full-Knowing Reader: Allusion and the Power of the Reader in the Western Literary Tradition (Yale, 1998; paperback version, 2012); and the second edition of K. P. Harrington, Medieval Latin (Chicago, 1997).
+A fifth book, Recuperating Virgil: Reading the Auctores in Augustine's Confessions is now completed (2014).

 Interests: Late Antiquity; Late Latin; Medieval Latin; Comparative Literary History; Biography; Literature and the American Presidency